jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/When/task.md

 The possible values for the `filter` argument:

-- `borders` – adds a border to the image, calls the `applyBordersFilter` function
+- `borders` – this adds a border to the image using the `applyBordersFilter` function
-- `squared` - replicates the image 4 times, calls `applySquaredFilter` function
+- `squared` - this replicates the image 4 times using the `applySquaredFilter` function

-The `applyFilter` function should inform the user about an unexpected filter name by throwing an error.
+Should an unrecognized filter name be used, the `applyFilter` function will throw an error to alert the user.